Multiplicity and Bifurcation Results for a Class of Quasilinear Elliptic Problems with Quadratic Growth on the Gradient

-In the proof of Theorem \ref{teo5.3} we define the auxiliary problem \eqref{P3}, whose solutions are supersolutions of (\ref{$P_lambda$}).
-In particular, from Theorem \ref{teo5.2} and Lemma \ref{c2} we are able to deduce the following corollary, which concerns to the case $h\lneqq 0$.
+for $k, \lambda$ and $\widetilde{c}$ to be defined posteriorly.
+Then, from Theorem \ref{teo5.2} and Lemma \ref{c2} we are able to deduce the following corollary, which concerns to the case $h\lneqq 0$.
 In this result, we can see the achievement of the two above theorems simultaneously.